rex-enigma/data_structures_and_algorithms_in_dart/lib/trees/trees.md

                       _/_ _\_ _/_ _\_
                       |_| |_| |_| |_|

-    - **good enough balance** / **balanced**: is a more flexible term that doesn't necessarily imply strict adherence to perfect balance but ensures a reasonably balanced structure.
+    - **good enough balanced** / **balanced**: is a more flexible term that doesn't necessarily imply strict adherence to perfect balance but ensures a reasonably balanced structure.
                             ___
                             |_|
                             / \